ospfranco/ospfranco.github.io/_posts/2020-08-14-ios-14-widgets-and-react-native.md

   image: "assets/taco.png"
 ---

-Apple announced on WWDC home screen widgets yada yada yada, you know why you are here, you want to make a iOS homescreen widget with your react-native app, read on.
+Apple announced on WWDC home screen widgets yada yada, you know why you are here, you want to make a iOS home screen widget with your react-native app, read on.

 Disclaimer: I'm not a iOS developer, I barely consider myself a react-native developer, so this might not be the best way of doing things, this is just how I got things working